SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 * next - The next action to be executed after the subWorkflow execution reach its Result action
 * body - The data to be available in the ExecuteSubWorkflow action
 * targetWorkflowId - The Id of the workflow Intended to run.
+* sessionId - The Id of the session so that it can execute synchronously.

 ## XmlMap